-This Week @ Financial Literacy 101 offers daily articles on a new financial topic each week that are also suitable for faculty and staff.
+This Week @ Financial Literacy 101 offers daily articles on a new financial theme each week.

 A partial listing of Financial Literacy 101 resources are listed below.
 And don't forget, with Financial Literacy 101 it's also easy to add your own content as well.